rehakp/shim-review/README.md

 * CVE-2022-2601
 * CVE-2022-3775
 *******************************************************************************
-Yes, we are using GRUB 2.06 with 43 security fixes delivered by Gentoo.
+Yes, we have been using GRUB 2.06 with over 40 backported upstream security fixes delivered by Gentoo.

 *******************************************************************************
 ### If these fixes have been applied, have you set the global SBAT generation on your GRUB binary to 3?